amanank/hal-client/README.md

 # HAL API Client
 A PHP client for interacting with HAL APIs.
+Tested with Laravel 8–12.

 ## Installation